Atheer2104/dd2382-devops-executable-tutortial/killercoda-executable-tutortial/intro/text.md

 - Get the experience of using Testcontianers in Python to test data access layers like a PostgreSQL database and Redis

 There is a single prerequisite for the tutorial which is
-- Overview/Basic understanding of how Docker works
+- Have a basic understanding of how Docker works

 The next step will explain why Testcontainers is important and useful.